 - 2007 The College of Performing Arts is established, encompassing the Hall-Musco Conservatory of Music and the departments of dance, theatre, and art.
 Chapman announces the hiring of Nobel laureate Vernon L. Smith, Ph.D., the father of experimental economics, and the establishment of the new Economic Science Institute.
-The Fahmy Attallah, Ph.D., Piazza is completed. - Chapman leaps into the elite Top Ten in its category in U.S. News & World Report's "America's Best Colleges."
-The university's new \$24 million Erin J. Lastinger Athletics Complex opens on Homecoming Day.
+The Fahmy Attallah, Ph.D., Piazza is completed. - 2008 Chapman leaps into the elite Top Ten in its category in U.S. News & World Report's "America's Best Colleges."
+The University's new \$24 million Erin J. Lastinger Athletics Complex opens on Homecoming Day.
 Schmid College of Science is founded, named after philanthropists Don and Dick Schmid.
-Chapman hires a team of distinguished physicists and computational scientists, including Wolf Prize-winning physicist Yakir Aharonov, to found its first Department of Physics, Computational Science and Engineering. - 2009 Chapman's George L. Argyros Global Citizens Plaza, featuring the Julianne Argyros Fountain and a circle of international flags, opens.
+Chapman hires a team of distinguished physicists and computational scientists, including Wolf Prize-winning physicist Yakir Aharonov, and founds its Department of Physics, Computational Science, and Engineering. - 2009 Chapman's George L. Argyros Global Citizens Plaza, featuring the Julianne Argyros Fountain and a circle of international flags, opens.
 Colin Powell is the keynote speaker at the 2009 Global Citizen Gala, and receives Chapman's Global Citizen Medal.
 Vernon L. Smith donates his Nobel Prize medal to Chapman, where it is housed in a special alcove in the Leatherby Libraries.
 Chapman University College, multi-campus university for adult learners, is re-named Brandman University thanks to a \$10 million gift from the Brandman Foundation.
 Chapman receives a \$25 million anonymous challenge donation for a planned 1,300-seat performing arts center. - 2010 New residence hall and conference center is named for Harriet and Mohindar S. "Sandy" Sandhu.
-Yakir Aharonov, Ph.D., Chapman physicist and codiscoverer of the Aharonov-Bohm Effect, a cornerstone of modern physics, receives the nation's highest science award, the National Medal of Science, at the White House. - 2011 Chapman University celebrates its 150th Anniversary with a year of festive programs and events. - The \$64 million Marybelle and Sebastian P. Musco Center for the Arts breaks ground.
+Yakir Aharonov, Ph.D., Chapman physicist and codiscoverer of the Aharonov-Bohm Effect, a cornerstone of modern physics, receives the nation's highest science award, the National Medal of Science, at the White House. - 2011 Chapman University celebrates its 150th Anniversary with a year of festive programs and events. - 2012 The \$64 million Marybelle and Sebastian P. Musco Center for the Arts breaks ground.
 Chapman purchases a \$20 million two-building complex in Irvine Spectrum to house its new Health Sciences Campus. - 2013 New School of Pharmacy is established with its first students to be admitted for fall 2015.
 A physician assistant program is also announced.
-Both will be housed on the new Health Sciences Campus in Irvine.
+Both will be housed on the new Health Science Campus in Irvine.
 Construction begins on Digital Media Arts building, new parking structure, and new tennis facility on west campus.
-The William D. Hall and Marybelle and Sebastian P. Musco Conservatory of Music is named.
+The William D. Hall and Marybelle and Sebastian P. Musco Conservatory of Music is named. - 2014 Chapman's new Harry and Diane Rinker Health Science Campus is opened in Irvine.
+The Digital Media Arts Center, a new home for Dodge College's animation and digital arts programs, opens.
+Philanthropists Mark and Jan Hilbert donate their renowned collection of Caifornia Scene paintings to Chapman University and fund the Hilbert Museum of California Art, to open in 2016.